Southern Huron

 Homelessness isn’t just about sleeping on the streets.
 A person may be in a temporary shelter, incarcerated without a place to go after or couch surfing.
 Homelessness affects almost every aspect of life including family well-being, employment and physical and mental health.
 People experiencing homelessness have shorter life expectancies, are more likely to be victims of violence and go hungry at least once a week.
 The odds often feel stacked against those experiencing homelessness due to complex, interconnected issues like mental illness, addiction and abuse.

-The Huron Homelessness Enumeration of 2021 reported 103 individuals as experiencing homelessness in Huron County.
+The latest numbers indicate that 139 households are experiencing homelessness in Huron County.
 However, 80% of homelessness is hidden — meaning there are many more people struggling to find a place to call their own.

 Meeting Needs